 d.Receivable - Bank Deposits, Custom Pay Increase, Month Closing, Post Auto Drafts, Late Fee Generation, Run Auto Billing process, etc.

 e.Service - Run Automatic Service, Subscriber by Work Order, Work Order Completion/Review

 2.Maintenance - Provides access to all of the System Maintenance Forms used to initialize each module (see list below), and initiate specialized processes.

-a.General - Provides access to dozens of module specific Forms to define default codes and descriptions, Custom Fields, Purge Audit Data, Sale-Purchase Items, Employees, User Options, etc.
+a.General - Provides access to over a dozen module specific Forms to define default codes and descriptions, Custom Fields, Purge Audit Data, Sale-Purchase Items, Employees, User Options, etc.

 b.Payable - Bank Transactions, Void Unused Check

 c.Receivables - Auto Draft, Invoice Export, Receipt Posting, Sale-Item Group Management, etc.